leigh-hackspace/HackspaceWiki/docs/infrastructure/network_layout.md

 ### OpenVPN

 The pfSense has a OpenVPN server, this allocates IPs in the `10.3.254.0/24` range and is available as a normal interface on pfSense, but it doesn't have a VLAN assigned to it.

+### OOB Access

+Out of band access to the network is available via 'Leigh OOB', this uses Tailscale to handle situations where GW or the L2TP is unavailable.

+For access, contact the [Infra team](../membership/useful_contacts.md#tech-infrastructure), or Andrew Williams.